Geo-Distributed Active-Active Redis Applications

 Learn more about synchronization for each supported data type and how to develop with them on RS.

-- Global conflict-free replicated database (CRDB): refers to a new type of Redis Enterprise Software database that spans clusters.
-There can be one or more member databases across many clusters that form a conflict-free replicated database (CRDB)s.
+- Active-Active database: A type of Redis Enterprise Software database that spans clusters.
+There can be one or more member databases across many clusters that form a conflict-free replicated databases.
 Each local database can have different shard count, replica count, and other database options but contain identical information in steady-state.

-- CRDB Instance: is a “member database” instance of a global CRDB which is made up of its own master and slave shards spanning a single cluster.
-An CRDB Instance can participate in only one (CRDB) scheme.
+- Active-Active Database Instance: is a “member database” instance of a global Active-Active database which is made up of its own master and slave shards spanning a single cluster.

-- Multi-master Replication (MMR): is the multi-directional replication that power the efficient replication required to achieve active-active concurrent writes in CRDBs.
+- Multi-master Replication (MMR): is the multi-directional replication that power the efficient replication required to achieve active-active concurrent writes in Active-Active databases.

-- Conflict-free Replicated Data Types (CRDT): is the underlying research that describes techniques used by Redis data types in CRDBs that smartly handle conflicting concurrent writes across member CRDBs.
+- Conflict-free Replicated Data Types (CRDT): is the underlying research that describes techniques used by Redis data types in Active-Active databases that smartly handle conflicting concurrent writes across member Active-Active databases.

-- Concurrent Writes or Concurrent Updates: Concurrency or updates and writes refer to more than events that happen at the same wall clock time across member CRDBs.
-Concurrent updates refer to the fact that updates happen in between sync events that catch up member CRDBs with updates that happened on other member CRDBs.
+- Concurrent Writes or Concurrent Updates: Concurrency or updates and writes refer to more than events that happen at the same wall clock time across member Active-Active databases.
+Concurrent updates refer to the fact that updates happen in between sync events that catch up member Active-Active databases with updates that happened on other member Active-Active databases.